getodk/docs/odk1-src/xlsform.rst

 .. tip::

-  Use pyxform together with :doc:`adb <collect-adb>` to quickly convert an XLSForm and load it to a device.
+  Use pyxform together with :doc:`adb <collect-adb>` to quickly convert an XLSForm and load it to :ref:`a device's Collect directory <collect-directory>`.
 Once you have both tools installed, convert and push in a single line:

   .. code-block:: console

-    $ xls2xform form-name.xlsx form-name.xml && adb push form-name.xml /sdcard/odk/forms/form-name.xml
+    $ xls2xform form-name.xlsx form-name.xml && adb push form-name.xml <collect-directory>/forms/form-name.xml